adele97/kotlin-notebooks-blog/src/main/markdown/blog.md

 The rest of this article is going to assume that you are following along with the [sample project](https://github.com/adele97/kotlin-notebooks-blog).
 However if you have a database you'd like to explore, you can of course connect it up and try to draw out your own insights!

-The sample project looks at [particpation in the sport of powerlifting in 2023](https://www.kaggle.com/datasets/open-powerlifting/powerlifting-database?resource=download&select=openpowerlifting.csv).
+The sample project looks at [participation in the sport of powerlifting in 2023](https://www.kaggle.com/datasets/open-powerlifting/powerlifting-database?resource=download&select=openpowerlifting.csv).

 Open up the sample project and take a look at `my-first-notebook.ipynb`